decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 ```

-### Linked Goverance
+### Linked Governance

 Linked governance files provide a flexible mechanism for governing larger ecosystems.
 Higher authorities can bundle governance together.
 Lower authorities can reference higher authorities.
-The result is a straightforward mecanism for practical ecosystem governance.
+The result is a straightforward mechanism for practical ecosystem governance.

 Linked governance allows for governance chains to exist - the inclusion of an external governance file allows that governance to itself reference other governance files.
-While in theory this allows for infiniately long chains, in practice the requirement for the publisher to trust linked files places a reasonable limit.
-Also see (Expectations)[#expectations] for further commentary on the responsiblities of the publisher and reader.
+While in theory this allows for infinitely long chains, in practice the requirement for the publisher to trust linked files places a reasonable limit.
+Also see (Requirements of Ecosystem Participants)[#requirements-of-ecosystem-participants] for further commentary on the responsiblities of the publisher and reader.

 ### Versioning

 Versioning is a way to allow users of decentralized ecosystem governance to track/use the current version of published governance or track/use older version of the file.
-This allowes flexibility of using/tracking most current version of DEGov file at any time.

 The version number of the current file is represented as an integer.
 For maintaining a straightforward and sequential version history, it is advised to increment each new published version of the file by 1.
 This approach guarantees an orderly progression.
 However, it's permissible to skip version numbers as long as each subsequent version has a number greater than the previous one.
 Example: